 Senator Paterson is also the Australian co-chair of the Inter-Parliamentary Alliance on China, the co-chair of the Parliamentary Friends of Museums, Libraries and Galleries; co-patron of Liberal Friends of Israel; and deputy chair of the Modest Members Society – a group of Coalition MPs committed to championing free markets and economic freedom.

-Prior to entering the Senate, James was Deputy Executive Director of the free market think tank, the Institute of Public Affairs (IPA).
-Before joining the IPA, James worked for the Victorian Employers’ Chamber of Commerce and Industry (VECCI), and in the office of Senator the Hon.
+Prior to entering the Senate, James was Deputy Executive Director of free market think tank, the Institute of Public Affairs.
+He previously worked for the Victorian Employers’ Chamber of Commerce and Industry (VECCI), and in the office of Senator the Hon.
 Mitch Fifield.

-James is a member of the Richmond Football Club and lives with his wife Lydia and their Cavoodle Archie in Melbourne.
+James is a member of the Richmond Football Club and lives in Melbourne with his wife Lydia, their two children and their cavoodle.